 - Alternating, add some of the yeast mixture and some of the flour to the butter mixture, mixing well after each addition.
 Continue until both have been incorporated.

-- Switch your mixer to dough hooks and continue kneading the dough on medium speed.
-Adding the remaining 1-2 cups of flour as needed to form a loose dough.
+Switch your mixer to dough hooks and continue kneading the dough on medium speed.
+Add the remaining flour slowly, kneading to incorporate each addition, until a loose, sticky dough starts to form.

-- Turn the mixer to medium high speed and knead for 5 minutes, until the dough forms a smooth and glossy ball and starts to climb the sides of the dough hook.
+Turn the mixer to medium high speed and knead for 5 minutes, until the dough comes together in a smooth, glossy ball and starts to climb the sides of the dough hook.

 - Remove the dough from the bowl and place it into a clean, well-greased bowl.
 Turn the dough to coat it with grease.
 Cover the dough with plastic wrap or a damp tea towel and set it aside to rise in a warm, draft-free place until doubled, 1-1 ½ hours.

 - While the dough rises, make the filling.
 In a large mixing bowl, combine the filling ingredients.
 Beat with an electric hand mixer on low speed.
 Cover and set aside.

 - Line a baking sheet with parchment paper and grease the parchment.

 - Turn the risen dough out onto a lightly floured surface.